DeerTears/old_qodot_docs/docs/additional-resources.md

 Here's a list of learning resources and assets for you to use in your Godot games.

+# Learning Resources

+There are an amazing handful of resources on how use Trenchbroom and Godot.
+Here are only a few of them:

-# Community Forums and Discords
+## Community Forums and Discords

 If you need help during any step of the process, you can reach out to these communities to get more info about the corresponding process.